Last updated on November 19th, 2019 at 05:38 pm

 But the idea is that staff will be highly productive and the work they do will, in turn, bring in more patients, create production, and generally bring in income worth many times what you are paying them.
 So if certain employees are not doing their job well, they don’t contribute to bringing in this resultant income, and then the payroll percentage seems way too high.

 This is why we, at MGE, place such a large focus on training your staff well, structuring your practice to best utilize your staff, and learning how to find and hire the right ones.
-Contact us at (800) 640-1140 or (727) 530-4277 if you’d like help with this.
+We make this easy for you by providing online training courses for your whole team at www.DDSsuccess.com.
+You can also contact us at (800) 640-1140 or (727) 530-4277 if you’d like help with this.

 One additional comment here is to not be scared to delegate and allow your staff to do their jobs.
 A big mistake many dentists make is limiting their staff too much and not trusting them handle their job independently.
 If you don’t trust them enough to do that, then it’s really time to look into getting them trained better.